Invisible Keto

 • Freezing: Freeze in a convenient shape; freezer containers like Souper Cubes are perfect for this.

-• Reheating: Warm gently on stove top or bake at 325–350°F. From frozen, sous-vide at 135°F until thawed and warm.
+• Reheating: Warm gently on stove top or bake at 325–350°F. From frozen, Sous Vide at 135°F until thawed and warm.